Preceding Posts: In Austria Before the War [Hitler’s Parents]

 If true, this could indicate that the relation with Emilie was somewhat more, say, substantial than his earlier infatuation with Stefanie; on the other hand, given his penchant for telepathic love affairs, conceivably any Emilie in Vienna could have been the target of his supernatural affections.
 Frau Koppler reported that Emilie was the shyest, quietest and most sensitive of the siblings, and “gave the impression of being fearful and in need of protection.”
 (54) That she, being seldom outside of the house and not making many acquaintances, developed a crush on her brother’s elder friend seems entirely possible; reportedly she asked him to draw something for her scrapbook and received, as Frau Koppler, who saw the drawing in her youth, remembers, a Germanic warrior in front of an oak tree, signed “A.H.”.
 (55) A few postcards by Hitler were later found in the family papers.

 Two reasons, however, argue against Emilie having been Hitler’s physical lover.
-One, the girl would not be allowed to leave the house without a chaperone, and it seems unlikely that Hitler were to breach the trust he received from the mother.
+One, the girl would not be allowed to leave the house without a chaperone, and it seems unlikely that Hitler was to breach the trust he received from the mother.
 Two, the time frame seems to be the wrong one, for Frau Wohlrab’s and the Café Kubata cashier girl’s memories [supra] place the relation with the mysterious girlfriend into the time when Hitler lived at Felberstrasse, from November 1908 to August 1909, not the early spring of 1913, when he met the Häuslers.

 Eventually, Adolf convinced Rudolf to accompany him to München, or, rather, Rudolf’s mother, as he had five years earlier convinced Herrn Kubizek to release August to Vienna.
 Around May 20 Hitler must have received the patrimony and around this time they paid a farewell visit to the Häusler family.
 On May 24 they informed the Vienna police of their leaving the men’s hostel, without, however, providing a forwarding address.
 More likely than not this was Hitler’s idea, a cautionary measure to evade the attention of his home draft board in Linz.
 But because he had not only not registered in the fall of 1909, but also failed to present himself for recruitment in the spring of 1910, when due, nor in 1911 or 1912, the Linz police issued a warrant for evasion of his military service duty on August 11, 1913.
 (56)